 The Netherlands has implemented the ‘prior approval model’ for certification at the assurance level High.
 Under the prior approval model, the Conformity Assessment Bodies (CABs) and Certification Bodies (CBs) conduct the assessment and certification process themselves.
 The Dutch NCCA oversees this certification process in close communication with CABs.
 Information is collected so that the certificate can be issued more swiftly at the end of the process.

 The Dutch NCCA has set up its processes in coordination with the CABs.
-These aligned processes will facilitate efficient certification at the assurance level High, according to the schemes from the CSA.
+These aligned processes will facilitate efficient certification at the assurance level High, according to the certification schemes from the CSA.
 As a result, the Netherlands is able to process certification requests rapidly and in an agile way.
 In addition, the use of certification knowledge and expertise in the market continues to be optimised while working with the prior approval model.

 The Dutch implementation of the prior approval model ensures that the certification process is efficient and transparent.